 Located on Lithgow’s Main Street, Queen Elizabeth Park is a bit of an oasis in a town with such a strong industrial character.

-Parks and gardens are indeed hard to find in Lithgow, which makes Queen Elizabeth Park (also known as Lithgow Park) such a pleasant place to be.
+Parks and gardens are indeed hard to find in Lithgow, which makes Queen Elizabeth Park (also known as Lithgow Park) such a pleasant place to visit.

-Note that Queen Elizabeth Park isn’t a spectacular attraction in Lithgow by any means, but it’s an interesting enough place in the town centre to stop by and have a wander around.
+Note that Queen Elizabeth Park isn’t a spectacular attraction in Lithgow by any means, but it’s an interesting enough place in the town centre to stop by and wander around.

 A visit to the Japanese Bath House near Lithgow is perfect for those looking for a relaxing activity in beautiful natural surroundings.